 Still, I convinced myself most days of better days, that feeling was available, if not discounted and cherry-flavored.
 Yes, ducks had gotten out of their rows, but surely they could be made to cover bases.
 They’re only ducks!
 We have systems, processes, location-based advertising on our side.

 Plus: I visited a haberdasher.
 I had shoes made, then unmade (the compliments genuine but fleeting).
-I invested in a lead suit, future futures, other things I could never understand but that seemed essential.
+I invested in a lead suit, future futures, other things I couldn’t understand but seemed essential.

 He, the stranger asking the fuck?, chewed his stale hops, ruminated on ways to inflict pain on the painless.

-“But look,” I explained, “If not feelings, I have ideas (great for shelter): romances, self-branding, silver trays of holiday hams arrived from Virginia and dressed in pineapples, dancing on occasion (the hams, not me), but not as if being watched (so joyful), not as if center stage for Easter dinner while lamb-shaped butter lounges idly by, ambivalent and in no mood.
+“But look,” I explained, “If not feelings, I have ideas (great for shelter): romances, self-branding, silver trays of holiday hams arrived from Virginia and dressed in pineapples, dancing on occasion (the hams, not me), unaware that they’re center stage for Easter dinner while the lamb-shaped butter lounges idly by, ambivalent and in no mood.
 I am a lion!”

 My stranger was not following.

 I was either friend making or grave digging (a fine line).